Underneath the Arches (song): Covers

-The Andy Russell recording was released by Capitol Records as catalog number 15183.
-The record first reached the Billboard charts on October 1, 1948, and lasted 5 weeks on the chart, peaking at No. 21.
+The Andy Russell recording was released by Capitol Records as catalogue number 15183.
+The record first reached the Billboard charts on 1 October 1948, and lasted 5 weeks on the chart, peaking at No. 21.

 In 1968 Australian pop singer, Johnny Farnham, covered the track, as his second single, which reached No. 6 on the Go-Set National Top 40 Singles Chart.
 In 1970 the artist duo Gilbert & George performed the song in Nigel Greenwood Gallery, which launched their career as "singing and living sculptures".

-The song is used in the television mini-series A Perfect Spy, based on the John le Carré novel, while father and son (the key figures) are running under arches near a British beach.
+The song is used in the television mini-series A Perfect Spy, based on the novel by John le Carré, while father and son (the key figures) are running under arches near a British beach.
 It was also the signature tune for the Radio London Underneath the Arches programme.